OliEfr/AdblockerGoogleSearch/README.md

 This extension is not available in chrome web store, as manipulating search results does not comply with googles guidelines.

-Also consider removing Ads/Promoted/Trends on your Twitter feed search results via [remove-twitter-social-dilemma](https://github.com/PatrickJS/remove-twitter-social-dilemma)
+Also consider removing Ads/Promoted/Trends on your Twitter feed search results via [remove-twitter-social-dilemma](https://github.com/PatrickJS/remove-twitter-social-dilemma).
+Also consider removing recommended on Youtube via [Remove YouTube Recommended Videos, Comments](https://chrome.google.com/webstore/detail/remove-youtube-recommende/khncfooichmfjbepaaaebmommgaepoid)

 If you use Brave Browser [click here](#how-to-install-brave)